| DEPRESSION, SUICIDE RISK

 in the future by involving them in small and meaningful activities

 (e.g. tasks around the house and garden).
+Effective communicationIt is recommended that people offering support

-• False reassurance e.g. ‘Everything will be fine, don't worry’
+to a distressed individual avoid using the following techniques:• False reassurance e.g. ‘Everything will be fine, don't worry’

 • Inappropriate use of facts e.g. ‘You'll recover from your brain